Kilonova24/Novafield/README.md

 # Preamble

 Novafield is an immersive roleplaying experience built around rbt/S1nderion's mod suite.
 Here is what you are getting when you download this list:
-* A year of curating (countless bug fixes, 50+ custom mods and patches, thouroughly tested ini settings)
+* A year of curating (countless bug fixes, 50+ custom mods and patches made for this list, thoroughly tested ini settings)
 * Complete Ship Combat Overhaul from ship speed to weapons (particle beams aren't the only useful weapons anymore)
 * A weapon overhaul that makes most weapons viable (particle beams aren't the only useful weapons anymore)
 * A custom made Enemy and Player Health Overhaul to decrease bullet sponges